 Resin Dental Fillings

-Resin dental fillings are made from a biocompatible composite resin which is applied directly to the tooth.
+Resin dental fillings are made from a biocompatible composite resin that is applied directly to the tooth.
 Treatment with resin dental fillings may also be known as composite bonding.
 Generally, Dr. Petkevis uses resin dental fillings and composite bonding for patients with minor tooth decay or damage.

 Resin dental fillings are long-lasting, but not permanent.
 They are used as part of a conservative treatment plan to protect the tooth from future damage.